The Smallest* 35mm Film Camera, Its Quirks, Operation, and a Brief History9 min read by

 A brief history of Rollei 35.

-Back in the ‘60s, Heinz Waaske designed a prototype for the world’s smallest full-frame 35mm film camera, along with the special shutter mechanism, in his home.
-Having famously departed his employer, Wirgin, following the rejection of his invention, Waaske shopped other manufacturers to produce his camera.
+Back in the ‘60s, Heinz Waaske designed a prototype for the world’s smallest full-frame 35mm film camera, along with the special shutter mechanism, at his home.
+Having departed his employer, Wirgin, following the rejection of his invention, Waaske shopped other manufacturers to produce his camera.
 He’s been turned down by Kodak and Leica; Rollei brought him on.
-Since then, the camera was in production for 26 years, until 1992.

 Where to buy your Rolle 35B camera.

-Your local camera store isn’t likely to have one; the “B” variants are a little rarer than the rest of the ‘35s and aren’t as lucrative profit-wise. eBay is your best bet here.
+Your local camera store isn’t likely to have one; the “B” variants are rare.
+However, I found a few copies of the camera here.

 As with any other camera bought online, you should take your time examining photos and ask questions about things that aren’t pictured: the viewfinder, whether the camera makes any odd noises — other than the clicks described above — and its overall functionality.
 Best copies are sold as “tested with film.”